What Is High-Risk Life Insurance and Who Needs It?

 • Coverage amount and term length – shorter terms and smaller face values reduce premiums

-• The specific insurer — different companies weigh risk factors differently, which is why shopping around matters enormously for high-risk applicants
+• The specific insurer – different companies weigh risk factors differently, which is why shopping around matters so much for high-risk applicants

 • Whether a flat extra or table rating applies – flat extras are sometimes temporary and can be removed once a risk period passes

-Shopping with multiple insurers is not just advisable for high-risk applicants — it’s essential.
+Shopping with multiple insurers isn’t just advisable for high-risk applicants; it’s critical.
 One company might decline you outright while another offers a Table 2 rating for the exact same application.

 How to Lower Your Risk Classification Over Time

 Your risk class isn’t necessarily permanent.
-Some of the factors that pushed you into a high-risk category can improve, and when they do, you may be able to renegotiate your premiums or apply for a new policy at a better rate.
+Some of the factors that pushed you into a high-risk category can improve.
+When they do, you may be able to renegotiate your premiums or apply for a new policy at a better rate.

-The most impactful changes you can make include quitting smoking — most insurers will reclassify you as a non-smoker after 12 consecutive months without tobacco use, which can cut your premiums dramatically.
+The most impactful change: quit smoking.
+Most insurers will reclassify you as a non-smoker after 12 consecutive months without tobacco use, which can cut your premiums dramatically.
 Getting chronic conditions like diabetes or hypertension under better medical control, losing weight to bring your BMI into a healthier range, and cleaning up a problematic driving record all send positive signals to underwriters.

 Frequently Asked Questions